 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be measurable when the amount of the transaction can be determined and available when they are collected within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the District considers revenues to be available if they are collected within 60 days after the end of the fiscal year.
+For this purpose, the District considers revenues to be available if they are collected within 60 days after the end of the fiscal year except for the foundation receivable from the State which is 300 days.
 Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, claims, judgments, compensated absences, and early retirement liabilities, which are recognized to the extent they have matured.
 General capital asset acquisitions are reported as expenditures in governmental funds.
 Proceeds from long-term debt and acquisitions under capital leases are reported as other financing sources.